India's Lenskart raises $300m from investors including Temasek

-BANGALORE (BLOOMBERG) - India's Lenskart, an online retailer for eyewear, raised US$220 million (S$300 million) from investors, including Temasek Holdings and Falcon Edge Capital, in another sign of booming interest in the country's technology start-ups.
+BANGALORE • India's Lenskart, an online retailer for eyewear, raised US$220 million (S$300 million) from investors including Temasek and Falcon Edge Capital, in another sign of booming interest in the country's technology start-ups.

 Founded by Mr Peyush Bansal in 2010, the company sells eyeglasses, contact lenses and sunglasses online and through about 750 retail outlets in the country.